 Section 101(1) of the Women’s Charter allows either party to a marriage to file for a court order for judicial separation if they no longer want to live together but also don’t want, or can’t, obtain a divorce order.

-The couple must be married for at least three years to file for judicial separation.
+The couple need not be married for at least 3 years if they wish to file for judicial separation.
 The court will only grant a judicial separation order if the couple can prove irretrievable breakdown of the marriage on the grounds of:

 - unreasonable behaviour;